-Map 1-1 Project Components Map
+Map 1-1 Project components map

-1.2 ENVIRONMENTAL PROTECTION PROGRAM
+1.2 Environmental protection program

-Part of Manitoba Hydro's commitment to environmental protection includes the development of a comprehensive Environmental Protection Program (EPP), this is further described in chapter 22 of the EIS.
+Part of Manitoba Hydro's commitment to environmental protection includes the development of a comprehensive Environmental Protection Program (EPP), this is further described in chapter 22 of the EIS, found here at NEB Ex.
+A81182-38.
 The purpose of the EPP is to provide the framework for implementing, managing, monitoring and evaluating environmental protection measures that are consistent with regulatory requirements and environmental guidelines.
 This EMP is a component of the EPP as illustrated in Figure 1-1.